 Decisions on different subjects could be decided in different ways depending on the importance of each subject to each shareholder.
-You can go as far as to completely separate ownership and control: useful if some shareholders may not have experience or knowledge of the company to allow them to make effective decisions.
+You can go as far as to completely separate ownership and control: useful if some shareholders may not have experience or knowledge to allow them to make effective decisions.
 For family businesses and companies where some shareholders hold shares only as an investment, this is likely to be a useful feature.

 Protect the value of your investment

-requirements for disclosure and for approval for certain actions such as large asset purchases
+- requirements for disclosure and for approval for certain actions such as large asset purchases

 - how assets, time and expertise brought into the business should be valued on sale

-Guard your privacy relating to how your company is managed
+Guard your privacy relating to management

 Some aspects of management can be set out in the company's articles of association.
 However, unlike the articles, your shareholders agreement is a private document that you don't have to file with Companies House or make publicly available.
-Only you and other shareholders will know the arrangements you have.
-How your company is managed remains confidential.
+Only you and other owners will know the arrangements you have.
+How your company is managed therefore remains confidential.

 Reduce the likelihood and cost of disputes

-Disputes between owners and other stakeholders are expensive and can be disruptive and detrimental to the on-going operation of the business.
-Therefore having a shareholder's agreement written in plain English means that shareholders are less likely to dispute what was agreed when the document was signed.
+In other words, having a shareholders agreement written in plain English means that shareholders are less likely to dispute what was agreed when the document was signed.